abport/todo-js/README.md

-# todo-js
+# Todo List - JavaScript, HTML and CSS
-Todo List - JavaScript
+Todo List - JavaScript, HTML and CSS

+Just a simple Todolist built with HTML, CSS and JavaScript.